You can practice academic vocabulary,

 The academic vocabulary to fill the gaps: achieving, assess, assigns, consistent, contribute, convince, decline, domination, economic, established, inadequate, military, prediction, strategy, sufficient, unprecedented.

-(These are about 1/4 of the AWL word uses in this selection, so you will actually practice many useful words besides those in the drop-down list.)
+(These are about 1/4 of the AWL words used in this selection, so you will actually practice many useful words besides those in the drop-down list.)
 The drop-down menu gives you this list for each gap.

-A word family hint: When filling the gaps, remember that the word’s position in the sentence is an important clue.
+A word family hint: When filling the gaps, remember that the word’s position in the sentence (its part of speech) is an important clue.

 A present tense verb after a singular noun (one person or thing) will end with an ‘s’ (assigns), while a verb after ‘to’ (an infinitive), or after a plural noun, will never end in 's.'

 You will probably need an adjective before a noun.
 Try consistent, economic, inadequate, military (which can also be a noun), sufficient, and unprecedented in this list.

-Notice the way Kennedy repeats key words to "drive home" (emphasize) his points.
+Notice the way Kennedy repeated key words to "drive home" (emphasize) his points.

 You might also be interested in an article from 2002: “The Missiles of 1962 Haunt the Iraq Debate.”
 Its author says historians have called the Cuban missile crisis “the most dangerous moment in recorded time.”

 I think it's fair to say, in the missile crisis doing nothing was unacceptable, and so was going to war with the risk of nuclear holocaust.’
 She added: ‘The other key lesson was, give your opponent some room to maneuver.
 Don't back him against the wall.’”

 (There are also some great lesson plans and ideas for history or advanced ESL teachers at the N.Y.T.'s Learning blog: "Modern Lessons in the Cuban Missile Crisis."

-There are two more pages of speeches by Kennedy and other presidents with gap-fill exercises to practice more academic (and foreign policy) vocabulary: U.S. Presidents on Berlin, and President Obama on Polish Freedom Day.
+For two more pages of speeches by Kennedy and other presidents (also with gap-fill exercises to practice academic (and foreign policy vocabulary) see U.S. Presidents on Berlin, and President Obama on Polish Freedom Day.